Chart Color Schemes

 Kyogle is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Kyogle's population is estimated at around 2,180 as of Nov 2025.
-This reflects a decrease of 68 people (3.0%) since the 2021 Census, which reported a population of 2,248 people.
-The change is inferred from the resident population of 2,142 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 72 persons per square kilometer.
-Over the past decade, Kyogle has demonstrated resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Kyogle statistical area (Lv2) had an estimated population of around 2,332 as of November 2025.
+This reflects a growth of 84 people, representing a 3.7% increase from the 2021 Census figure of 2,248.
+The change is inferred from AreaSearch's estimation of the resident population at 2,267 in June 2024, following an examination of the latest ERP data release by the ABS and validation of an additional 20 new addresses since the Census date.
+This results in a density ratio of 77 persons per square kilometer, indicating significant space per person and potential room for further development.
+Kyogle's growth rate exceeded that of its SA3 area (0.5%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 51% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline in the suburb by 180 persons by 2041, but growth is anticipated across specific age cohorts, led by the 85 and over age group projected to expand by 84 people.
+According to projections, the area's population is expected to decline by 168 persons by 2041.
+However, specific age cohorts such as the 85 and over group are anticipated to grow, with a projected increase of 84 people.

 Frequently Asked Questions - Population